Photo: Revd. Nadim Nassar

-Christians, Druze, Alawites, Kurds and other, smaller minorities worked hand in hand with the majority Sunnis to secure the liberation of Syria from all foreign occupation.
+Christians, A religious minority in the Middle East combining Judaism, Christianity and Islam.
+More, Alawites, Kurds and other, smaller minorities worked hand in hand with the majority Sunnis to secure the liberation of Syria from all foreign occupation.

 In 1970 the political situation in Syria took a dramatic turn when a faction of military leaders who were Alawites – an Islamic sect – took power.
 After many centuries in which the Syrians had been ruled by outsiders, they now found themselves ruled by one of their own minorities.

 For years Syrians hoped that the Assads, the ruling family, would bring stability and freedom after the troubled 1950s and 60s, during which a series of coups d’etats pushed the country into uncertainty and military conflict.

 In 1973, just three years after he seized power, Hafez al-Assad joined with Egyptian President Anwar al-Sadat in a new major war against Israel.
 The Soviet Union supplied Egypt and Syria with arms, while the United States of America backed Israel.
 This disastrous war damaged relations throughout the Middle East and achieved little for Syria.